 Dr Brian Clement, who co-authored the book Killer Clothes, agrees: ‘Over the past 60 years there has been a significant increase in health problems that may be associated with wearing synthetics.’

 He says synthetic clothes contain toxins including brominated flame retardants and perfluorinated chemicals which are classified as cancer-causing by the U.S. Environmental Protection Agency.
 Trichloroethylene, another chemical commonly used by manufacturers, is also classified as a carcinogen.

 These toxins have been linked to dermatitis, allergic reactions and can even contribute to infertility, he says.

-This is yet another reason to buy used when you can and look for natural cloth, organic fabrics and “Made in the USA” labels (our environmental laws are significantly tougher than many countries where clothing is manufactured).
+This is yet another reason to buy used when you can, so residue on clothing has worn off.
+(Not necessary used underwear and socks, but used garments.)
+Look for natural cloth, organic fabrics and “Made in the USA” labels.
+(Our environmental laws are significantly tougher than many countries where clothing is manufactured.)

 Socks – Keeping Your Feet Warm and Protected

 I don't know if anyone else remembers the scene from Forrest Gump where Lieutenant Dan instructs Forrest and Bubba on the finer points of keeping your feet dry, but dry feet are critical for the health of soldiers and could be critical for your health in an emergency situation, too.